kyleaclark/py-game-of-life/README.md

 - Python 3.11.1
 - Poetry dependency management
 - Setup instructions are specific to macOS.
 Steps may vary.
+- Refer to official documentation from Python, pyenv, and poetry for installation instructions.

 #### Setup Prerequisites